 It is a bit difficult to get to Tossa de Mar as no train goes directly there.
 You will either need a vehicle or get a direct bus from central Barcelona.
 However, the difficulty of getting there only adds to its allure.

-If you’re looking for somewhere with beautiful beaches and scenic views on the Costa Brava, Tossa de Mar is the place to go!
+If you’re looking for one of the best places to visit in Spain, that has beautiful beaches and scenic views on the Costa Brava, Tossa de Mar is the place to go!

 Madrid is Spain’s capital and an interesting city in its own right.
 There are several exquisite buildings and sights to see during your time in the city.

 Plaza Mayor, the Royal Palace and El Retiro Park are all beautiful spots that you need to explore.
-While, there are several fine museums in Madrid too such as the Museo Nacional del Prado, which houses a significant art collection.
+While, there are several fine museums in Madrid too such as the Prado Museum also known as the National Museum, which houses a significant art collection.

 You will also find plenty of great places to eat and, in particular, many spots to have brunch in Madrid.
 The city has a vibrant food scene that you have to check out while you’re there!